 2. Check that your hosting provider isn’t throttling or blocking Cloudflare IP addresses and requests.

 If you’re seeing the 521 error, it’s possible that your hosting provider is either throttling or blocking requests from Cloudflare IP addresses.
 That’s because Cloudflare is a reverse proxy.
-A reverse proxy acts as a gateway between clients and your origin server so clients only communicate directly with the reverse proxy server, not your origin server.
+A reverse proxy acts as a gateway between clients and your origin server, so clients only communicate directly with the reverse proxy server, not your origin server.

 That means your origin server will see all of the traffic coming from a small range of Cloudflare IP addresses, rather than unique IP addresses from individual visitors.
 Your web host might interpret these requests as an attack and block them.
-If that’s the case, then ask them to allowlist Cloudflare’s IP ranges.
+If that’s the case, then ask them to allow Cloudflare’s IP ranges.

 3. Ensure that Cloudflare can connect to port 443.

-If you recently set your Cloudflare SSL/TLS mode to Full or Full (Strict) and are seeing a 521 error, your origin server may not be configured properly to allow Cloudflare access to a particular network port.
 By default, Cloudflare proxies traffic destined for a range of HTTP/HTTPS ports.
-When set to a Full or Full (Strict) SSL/TLS mode, then it proxies traffic destined for the HTTPS port 443.
+When set to a Full or Full (Strict) SSL/TLS mode, it proxies traffic destined for the HTTPS port 443.
 If Cloudflare’s proxy is not enabled for this network port, then it may cause the 521 error.

 If you can’t enable SSL and port 443 at your origin web server, then reach out to your hosting provider.